RetroIndieJosh/shift/doc/ShiftSpec.md

 ### Blocks and Indentation

-Three levels are indicated using indentation:
+Two levels are indicated using indentation:

 - game block
-    - room block
-        - item block
-            - use block (optional)
+    - combine block
-    - OR combine block
+    - OR item block
     - OR itemtype block
+    - OR room block
+    - OR use block

-Blocks begin with special commands (`room`, `item`, `combine`, `itemtype`, or `use`) and end when the whitespace returns to its previous position.
+Blocks begin with special commands and end when the whitespace returns to its previous position.

 An indentation is four spaces.
 (In future, this will be more flexible.)